The Bankrate promise

 3. Make your home more energy-efficient

-Projects that lower utility bills is a smart way to increase the value of your home.
-Installing a smart thermostat, for example, helps improve efficiency and save money, says Scott Ewald of Trane, an HVAC company.
+Projects that lower utility bills can increase the value of your home.
+Installing a smart thermostat, for example, helps improve efficiency and save money, says Scott Ewald, director, Brand and Content marketing at Trane, an HVAC company.

 “The right smart thermostat will allow a homeowner to control their home’s climate from anywhere, giving them the power to manage energy costs regardless of whether they are sitting on the couch or away on vacation,” says Ewald.
 “Such investments in home tech — particularly when connected to the HVAC, which is the largest mechanical system in the home — provides a strong selling point and highlights the home’s overall comfort, functionality, energy efficiency and convenience.”

-It can cost between $200 to $500 to make this quick upgrade, according to Fixr, or an average of about $300.
+It can cost between $175 to $1,000 to make this quick upgrade, according to HomeAdvisor, or an average of about $350.

 4. Spruce it up with fresh paint

-One of the most popular home improvement projects in 2022 is painting or wallpapering, according to Angi.
-A fresh coat of paint can make even dated exteriors and interiors look fresh and new — and it’s not that expensive, either.
+A fresh coat of paint can make even dated exteriors and interiors look fresh and new.

 Begin by repainting any rooms with an “odd” color scheme, says Timothy Wiedman, a former professor and personal finance expert who has flipped homes over his career.
 For example, did you let your then-11-year-old daughter paint her bedroom hot pink 16 years ago?
 If so, that’s a good place to start.

-Your painting budget will depend on which rooms you’re hoping to give a new splash of color.
-For example, HomeAdvisor pegs painting a bathroom — usually the smallest room in the house — somewhere between $150 and $350, while a 330-square-foot living room might cost as much as $2,000.
+The cost of an interior painting project ranges between roughly $970 and $3,000, with a national average of $1,988, according to HomeAdvisor.
+Your exact painting budget will depend on room size.
+HomeAdvisor pegs painting a bathroom — usually the smallest room in the house — somewhere between $150 and $300, while a 330-square-foot living room might cost as much as $2,000.

 5. Work on your curb appeal